5420 Radio Communications Supervisor

 11. Supports the overall success of the Office of Safety and Transportation by performing all other duties as assigned.

-The Dispatch Supervisor is supervised by the Assistant Director, Safety and Transportation and supervises Dispatchers.
+The Radio Communications Supervisor is supervised by the Assistant Director, Safety and Transportation and supervises Dispatchers.

 OFFICE OF HUMAN RESOURCES